-The traction grades, from highest to lowest, are AA, A, B and C. Those grades represent the tire's ability to stop on wet pavement as measured under controlled conditions on specified government test surfaces of asphalt and concrete.
-A tire marked C may have poor traction performance.
+The traction grades, from highest to lowest, are AA, A, B and C. Those grades represent the tire's ability to stop on wet pavement as measured under controlled conditions on spe-

-The traction grade assigned to this tire is based on straightahead braking traction tests, and does not include acceleration, cornering, hydroplaning, or peak traction characteristics.
+The traction grade assigned to this tire is based on straightahead braking traction tests. and does not include acceleration, cornering, hydroplaning, or peak traction characteristics.